On an Erd\H{o}s-Szekeres Game: Strategy when b=3

 \begin{theorem} Player 1 has a winning strategy in the $(a,3)$-game where $a \geq 3$. \end{theorem}

 \begin{proof} The game board in this situation is a $2 \times (a-1)$ grid.
 After each of their first $a-2$ moves, player 1 can produce a board where the first $i$ cells of row 1 are shaded and the first $i-1$ cells of row 2 are shaded, as illustrated in Figure \ref{F:play3}.
-To start, player 1's first move shades 1 cell in row 1 and 0 cells in row 2.
+To start, player 1 must shade 1 cell in row 1 and 0 cells in row 2.
 After that, there are only two possible moves: \begin{itemize} \item If player 2 shades the leftmost open cell in row 2, player 1 shades the leftmost open cell in row 1. \item If player 2 shades the leftmost open cell in row 1, player 1 shades the leftmost open cell in row 2. \end{itemize}

 For the end game, after $(a-2)$ moves for player 1 and $(a-3)$ moves for player 2, all cells except for $(a-1,1)$, $(a-2,2)$, and $(a-1,2)$ are shaded.